 How can the CHU9D be obtained?

 The CHU9D is copyrighted and is available on a license basis.

 - A license is available free of charge for all non-commercial applications including work funded by research councils, Government agencies and charities.

 - For commercial applications there will be a charge and the price will be negotiated upon application.

 Even though it is free for non-commercial applications, we ask that you register your study with us so that we can keep a record of where the measure has been applied.

-If you are a commercial user, please use the link on the left hand menu to complete the commercial end user licence registration form and we will contact you upon receipt of this.
+If you are a commercial user, please use the link to complete the commercial end user licence registration form and we will contact you upon receipt of this.

 If you have any queries, please contact Katherine Stevens.